-You may not realize it, but the culture programs you to act just like a freshwater trout.
-The programming is so ingrained that it goes unnoticed most of the time.
+You may not realize it, but the culture can program people to behave like a trout.
+The programming of our culture is so ingrained that most people fail to notice it.
+How about you?

 When we engage in any media, we are trained to chase the outlandish, the trending items, the flashy things.
 We act just like a school of trout.
 We have short attention spans, just like our fishy friends.
 The anglers who design social programming understand how to manipulate and cultivate psychological triggers to maximize their “return on investment.”